hashicorp/vault/website/source/intro/getting-started/dev-server.html.md

 ...
 ```

 You should see output similar to that above.
+Vault does not fork, so it will
+continue to run in the foreground; to connect to it with later commands, open
+another shell.

-As you can see, when you
-start a dev server, Vault warns you loudly.
-The dev server stores all
+As you can see, when you start a dev server, Vault warns you loudly.
+The dev
-its data in-memory (but still encrypted), listens on localhost without TLS, and
+server stores all its data in-memory (but still encrypted), listens on
-automatically unseals and shows you the unseal key and root access key.
+localhost without TLS, and automatically unseals and shows you the unseal key
+and root access key.
 We'll go over what all this means shortly.

 The important thing about the dev server is that it is meant for
 development only. **Do not run the dev server in production.** Even if it